Gerald BerendtProfessor Emeritus

 He is active in a number of labor relations organizations, including serving as a director of the Chicago Chapter of the Labor and Employment Relations Association.
 He is a labor relations neutral and provides arbitration and mediation services to employers and unions, frequently on a pro bono basis.

 He has authored or co-authored numerous books and law review articles and frequently speaks before professional associations and bar groups.
 He is co-author of Contract Law and Practice, Rev. 2d Ed.
 (LexisNexis 2009).
 His most recent article, Arthur Goldberg: The John Marshall Law School and Secretary of Labor in the Kennedy Administration, will appear in 29 J. Marshall J. Computer & Info.
 Law ____ (2013).

 At the request of the U.S. Court of Appeals for the Seventh Circuit, Professor Berendt has served as an academic amicus curiae before that court.
 Professor Berendt has chaired the law school's Dean Fred F. Herzog Memorial Lecture and periodic Arthur J. Goldberg Conferences, named for the late Associate Justice of the U.S. Supreme Court, who was a distinguished member of the John Marshall faculty.

 Professor Berendt joined the faculty in 1975.
-He teaches Collective Bargaining and Arbitration, Contracts, Labor Law, and Public Sector Labor Relations.
+He taught Collective Bargaining and Arbitration, Contracts, Labor Law, and Public Sector Labor Relations.

 To find a specific faculty or staff member, please enter a first or last name, or at least the first few letters.